 Destination Guide: Sardinia

-The second-largest island in the Mediterranean, Sardinia offers a peaceful holiday experience but with lots to do for everyone.
+The second-largest island in the Mediterranean, Sardinia offers a peaceful luxury villa holiday experience but with lots to do for everyone.

 With more than a thousand miles of coastline, from sandy beaches, to pretty coves and inlets, to white undulating cliffs, there is so much here for lovers of sun, sand and sea.
 You’ll be spoilt for choice for nice beaches but some of the best are: Rena Bianca with its sparkling white sand and Piccolo Pevero in Porto Cervo; Poetto Beach, just south of Cagliari, with its beach flamingos in the lagoon nearby; Ira Beach and Blue Beach in Porto Rotondo; and – at the opposite end of the scale – the natural, wild and often-deserted beaches of the Costa Verde.

-There are also two fabulous beach clubs – Il Reef Beach and Restaurant, which has a wide balneary and relaxation area as well as gourmet restaurant and bar, and then the Cala di Volpe Hotel, which also has its own private beach and top-class restaurants.
+There are also two fabulous beach clubs – Il Reef Beach and Restaurant, which has a wide balneary and relaxation area as well as gourmet restaurant and bar to take advantage of on a luxury villa holiday here.
+There is also the Cala di Volpe Hotel, which also has its own private beach and top-class restaurants.

-Sardinia is teeming with history, both ancient and modern.
+For a day away from your luxury villa, Sardinia is teeming with history, both ancient and modern to explore.
 Make a day trip to Arzachena, to explore the island’s fascinating Nuragic civilisation, its ‘Giants’ Tombs’ and the nuraghi themselves, the island’s mysterious stone dwellings found dotted all over the prehistoric villages.
 Or visit the pretty medieval city of Oristano and nearby ancient ruins of Tharros.
 Olbia also has plenty to see – from the Pisan-style church of San Simplicio to its wonderful Museo Archeologico, where you can lose yourself for hours in the island’s fascinating past.

 Inland, rugged landscapes make for great hiking and opportunities to immerse yourself in nature, while over on the Costa Smerelda, playground of the super-rich, you can happily sit and celeb-watch all afternoon over drinks.